jtpotato/genshin-music-generator/README.md

 > I actually have no idea what I'm doing.

 V6 - V5 was much improved from V4.
 Realised that a thing called "overfitting" was happening.
 Reduced to 2 layers, 512 nodes.
+- Post-training notes.
+Overfitting at 3000.
+2500 may be more optimal.

+V7 - Using a different neural network that doesn't care about dynamics.

 # Other
 Conda with Python 3.6 is highly recommended.